Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Introduction

-The number of TKA procedures has been rising steadily since the 1990s in Europe and the USA, and this increase is forecast to continue for the next decades \cite{LeStum2022,Shichman2023}.
-For instance, in France, the number of primary TKA reached 102 655 in 2019, (+62\% increase compared to 2009), and is expected to increase to more than 150 000 TKA in 2050 \cite{LeStum2022}.
-Likewise, 480 958 primary TKAs were performed in the USA in 2019 (+45\% compared to 2009) and recent literature predicts more than 1 800 000 TKAs in 2050 \cite{Shichman2023}.
+On a second hand, the number of TKA procedures has been rising steadily since the 1990s in Europe and the USA, and this increase is forecast to continue for the next decades \cite{LeStum2022,Shichman2023}.
+For instance, recent predictions for 2050 expect 150 000 TKAs in France (versus 102 655 in 2019), and more than 1 800 000 TKAs in the USA (versus 480 958 in 2019)\cite{LeStum2022,Shichman2023}.
 With a revision rate varying between 2\% and 12\% \cite{Erivan2020,Katano2021,SAR2021,AAOS2022}, the number of revision TKA is also expected to grow until 2050 and so even more rapidly than primary TKA \cite{Klug2021}.
 Two main factors can partially explain this growth: the ageing population and the expansion of TKA indication to younger and less severe symptoms patients \cite{LeStum2022}.
 While in 1997 patients younger than 65 years old represented 25\% of TKA, they now represent 40\% \cite{Pabinger2015}.
 These patients have longer life expectancy, and so have higher risks to require a revision.
 Moreover, TKA for low grade OA represents higher costs than TKA for severe OA \cite{Losina2015}.
-Therefore, TKA will inevitably represent a huge burden for the future health care system \cite{Klug2021}.
-To answer this increasing demand and reduce the need for revision, surgeries have to be made faster while being more reliable, and implants durability have to be improved.
+Therefore, TKA will inevitably represent a huge burden for the future health care systems \cite{Klug2021}.

-In the early years of TKA, the main challenge was to improve the implant stability.
-Consequently, the mechanical alignment (MA) technique was introduced to simplify and standardise the operations \cite{Riviere2020book}.
-MA aims for a neutral mechanical axis to maximise the longevity of the TKA prosthesis by balancing load distribution between the medial and lateral compartments, and reducing polyethylene wear, excessive load on bone, and loosening \cite{Minoda2023}.
-Furthermore, the development of assistive technological tools, such as navigation, robotics and patient-specific instrumentation (PSI), have helped improve the accuracy of implantation and resection cuts to achieve accurate MA \cite{Riviere2020book}.

-These developments participated to improve surgical outcomes as well as the satisfaction rate among TKA patients.
-Between 85\% and 95\% of them were satisfied with their surgery over the last decade, when the satisfaction rate varied between 75\% and 89\% in the 2000s \cite{Riviere2020book,DeFrance2023}.
-Between 5\% and 15\% of TKA patients are then still unsatisfied with their surgery outcomes, mainly because of their increased expectations regarding symptoms, physical function, quality of life, coping strategies, and longevity of implant \cite{Lutzner2023}.
-Several causes can be identified as source of dissatisfaction: overhang of the femoral component causing pain (almost 27\% of all clinically important pain \cite{Mahoney2010}); abnormal biomechanics, related to the cruciate ligaments removal as well as to the lack of consideration of the patient anatomy, limiting the mobility and stability of the knee \cite{Schmidt2003}; or implants early mechanical fail, due for most to positioning, alignment or fixation defects \cite{Sharkey2014}.